kubernetes/website/content/en/docs/tasks/inject-data-application/configure-pod-configmap.md

 ---
 title: Configure a Pod to Use a ConfigMap
 content_type: task
-weight: 150
+weight: 30
+min-kubernetes-server-version: 1.14
 card:
   name: tasks
   weight: 50
 ---

 <!-- overview -->
-ConfigMaps allow you to decouple configuration artifacts from image content to keep containerized applications portable.
+A {{< glossary_tooltip text="ConfigMap" term_id="configmap" >}} allows you to decouple configuration artifacts from image content to keep containerized applications portable.
 This page provides a series of usage examples demonstrating how to create ConfigMaps and configure Pods using data stored in ConfigMaps.